RedHatQE/ocp-addons-operators-cli/README.md

     --rosa ocm-addon-test-operator-1,ocm-addon-test-operator-3 \
     install
 ```
-Only addons `ocm-addon-test-operator-1`, `ocm-addon-test-operator-3` will be installed with ROSA cli.
+Only addons `ocm-addon-test-operator-1` and `ocm-addon-test-operator-3` will be installed with ROSA cli.

 ### Operators
 #### Install Operator